DannyQuah/DannyQuah.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am Li Ka Shing Professor in Economics and Dean at the Lee Kuan Yew School of Public Policy, NUS.
+I am Li Ka Shing Professor in Economics at the Lee Kuan Yew School of Public Policy, NUS.
 I work on geopolitics and world order from an economics perspective.
 I also do research on income inequality, growth, and development.

 In my work on world order, I analyze the supply and demand of international systems, contrasting the goals of the Great Powers and the needs of the global community.
 I seek to help shape economic and geopolitical discourse through academic research, public commentary, and as a member of various international advisory committees.